-In Table 6 we focus on a subsample of men surveyed between 1997 and 2004 that were asked additional detailed questions about smoking, alcohol consumption, and their health problems.
-Unlike the general survey in the sample adult survey there are questions about specific medical conditions, which is why the rate of heart conditions reported in this table is more than twice the rate reported in Table 5.
-The interviews were conducted when these men were between the ages of 45 and 54 which is the age range for which we observed the largest disparities in physical limitations in Table 4.
+In Table 6, we focus on a subsample of men surveyed between 1997 and 2004 who were asked additional detailed questions about smoking, alcohol consumption, and their health problems.
+Unlike the general survey in the sample adult survey, there are questions about specific medical conditions, which is why the rate of heart conditions reported in this table is more than twice the rate reported in Table 5.
+The interviews were conducted when these men were between the ages 45 and 54, which is the age range for which we observed the largest disparities in physical limitations in Table 4.
 We focus on a subset of behaviors and outcomes that are likely to be influenced by military service.
 The two behaviors we examine are smoking and alcohol consumption.
-We find that veterans are more likely to have tried cigarettes and alcohol than non veterans and are more likely to currently smoke and drink.
+We find that veterans are more likely to have tried cigarettes and alcohol than nonveterans and are more likely to currently smoke and drink.
 The IV estimates are too imprecise to be informative.
-We find that veterans are more likely to report having their feelings interfere with their life though only the difference in one measure of this outcome is statistically significant.
-The instrumental variables estimates of the effect of military service on this measure of psychological health are smaller than the OLS estimates but imprecisely estimated.
-Finally we find no differences in the rates at which the two groups report cardiovascular problems.
-Even the OLS estimates for these outcomes are fairly imprecise due to the modest sample size of the sample adult survey.
+We find that veterans are more likely to report having their feelings interfere with their life, though only the difference in one measure of this outcome is statistically significant.
+The instrumental variables estimates of the effect of military service on this measure of psychological